-- Coordinating the calculation of Technical Provisions, Reinsurance Recoverables and Solvency Capital Requirement on a quarterly basis - Reporting to the Board and the CBI in line with requirements under both Solvency II and the CBI's "Domestic Actuarial Regime and Related Governance Requirements" (e.g. the Actuarial Function Report, Actuarial Opinion on Technical Provisions (AOTPs), Actuarial Report on Technical Provisions (ARTPs) - Ensuring that the calculation of Technical Provisions is appropriately controlled and reporting any deficiencies in the control environment to the Board - Providing an annual opinion on the ORSA, Underwriting and Reinsurance arrangements of the organisation - Completing cash-flow and capital modelling, stress and scenario modelling for input to the ORSA process. - Assisting with production of SFCR and RSR reports annually - Embedded value calculations - Experience analyses - Pricing

-- Considering PRE (Policyholder Reasonable Expectations) - Providing recommendations on dividends
+- Coordinating the calculation of Technical Provisions, Reinsurance Recoverables and Solvency Capital Requirement on a quarterly basis - Adhering to the ALD's Reserving Policy - Reporting to the Board and the CBI in line with requirements under both Solvency II and the CBI's "Domestic Actuarial Regime and Related Governance Requirements" (e.g. the Actuarial Function Report, Actuarial Opinion on Technical Provisions (AOTPs), Actuarial Report on Technical Provisions (ARTPs) - Ensuring that the calculation of Technical Provisions is appropriately controlled and reporting any deficiencies in the control environment to the Board - Providing an annual opinion on the ORSA, Underwriting and Reinsurance arrangements of the organisation - Completing cash-flow and capital modelling, stress and scenario modelling for input to the ORSA process. - Assisting with production of SFCR and RSR reports annually - Embedded value calculations - Experience analyses - Pricing - Considering PRE (Policyholder Reasonable Expectations) and reporting on PRE issues to the Board. - Providing recommendations on dividends - Monitoring compliance relating to disclosure of information to policyholders